 Health benefits of arnica

-- During surgery arnica helps relieve post-operation pain.
+During surgery arnica helps relieve certain types of post-operation pain.

 - Thanks to its anti-inflammatory and antibacterial activity, arnica tincture (macerate 7 oz (200 g) flowers in 1 quart (1 liter) 60% alcohol for ten days), used diluted, soothes certain ENT disorders like sore throat, gingivitis and swollen gums or toothaches.

-- Arnica flower decoctions (⅓ oz (10 g) flowers in 1 quart (1 liter) boiling water) is said to be effective as a treatment against lice.
+- Arnica flower decoctions (⅓ oz (10 g) flowers in 1 quart (1 liter) boiling water) are said to be effective as a treatment against lice.